-The receivables are fully and freely assignable and transferable and are not encumbered or otherwise in a condition that can be foreseen to adversely affect the enforceability of the sale, assignment or transfer of such receivables and the seller has not entered into any agreement with any customer that prohibits, restricts or imposes any conditions on the sale, assignment or transfer of the receivables by the seller to the issuer, nor is the seller otherwise prohibited from making such sale or transfer.
+• no receivable has been originated in, or is subject to the laws of, any jurisdiction under which the sale of such receivable under the receivables ale agreement would be unlawful, void or voidable.
+The receivables are fully and freely assignable and transferable and are not encumbered or otherwise in a condition that can be foreseen to adversely affect the enforceability of the sale, assignment, assignation or transfer of, or declaration of trust over, such receivables and the seller has not entered into any agreement with any customer that prohibits, restricts or imposes any conditions on the sale, assignment or transfer of the receivables by the seller to the issuer, nor is the seller otherwise prohibited from making such sale or transfer.
+The sale and assignment of each receivable (other than a Scottish receivable) in compliance with the terms of the receivables sale agreement will be a valid equitable assignment of the seller's beneficial right, title and interest in such receivables in favour of the issuer.